 Number of Products

-Redbubble stocks around 80 products.
-The focus is on apparel, art prints, and stickers.
-While it covers the basics well, your options remain limited.
+Redbubble stocks around 80 products, focused on apparel, art prints, and stickers.
+It covers the basics well, but your options remain limited, which affects your ability to build complete product lines or seasonal collections.

 Print Techniques Available

-Printful supports five different printing methods:
+Printful supports five printing methods:

 - Direct-to-garment (DTG)